Onlyaiyancc/SuperSearch/README.md

 ## Key Features

-- **Global summon** �C press `Alt+Space` anywhere to pop up the search bar. `Shift+Enter` forces a Bing search, while `Esc` hides the window instantly.
+- **Global summon** - press `Alt+Space` anywhere to pop up the search bar. `Shift+Enter` forces a Bing search, while `Esc` hides the window instantly.
-- **Unified results** �C type an application name, a URL, or arbitrary text; SuperSearch surfaces local apps, direct URL launches, or Bing web results respectively.
+- **Unified results** - type an application name, a URL, or arbitrary text; SuperSearch surfaces local apps, direct URL launches, or Bing web results respectively.
-- **Optimised keyboard navigation** �C arrow keys move through results; the list keeps the selection visible by auto-scrolling.
+- **Optimised keyboard navigation** - arrow keys move through results; the list keeps the selection visible by auto-scrolling.
 Double-click or `Enter` launches the highlighted item.
-- **Tray integration** �C SuperSearch runs quietly in the notification area with options to show, hide, or exit the app.
+- **Tray integration** - SuperSearch runs quietly in the notification area with options to show, hide, or exit the app.
 The tray icon shares the same custom search glyph as the main window.
-- **Dark theme** �C a cohesive dark UI with a slim custom scroll bar that keeps focus on results.
+- **Dark theme** - a cohesive dark UI with a slim custom scroll bar that keeps focus on results.
-- **Zero-install usage stats** �C recently launched apps bubble to the top of the default view; statistics are stored locally under `%LOCALAPPDATA%`.
+- **Zero-install usage stats** - recently launched apps bubble to the top of the default view; statistics are stored locally under `%LOCALAPPDATA%`.

 ## Architecture Overview